mylofi/local-vault/README.md

 Saving the `vault.id` to use later does create a bit of a chicken-and-the-egg problem, because then you have to separately choose which client-side storage you want to persist that value in, and manage it appropriately.
 The value may even be saved at first but lost later.

-So you can instead use "discovery" mode to detect which vault to use, based on which passkey the user chooses to authenticate with:
+So you can instead use "vault discovery" mode to detect which vault to use, based on which passkey the user chooses to authenticate with:

 ```js
 var vault = await connect({